 There are few countries where this is the case, more specifically:

-Argentina, Colombia, Costa Rica, Chile, Ecuador (if the children were born before 2008), Guinea-Bissau, Peru, Sahara, Switzerland, Sao Tome and Principe, and Venezuela.
+Argentina, Colombia, Costa Rica, Chile, Ecuador (if the children were born before 2008), Guinea-Bissau, Peru, Sahara, Switzerland, and Santo Tome and Principe.

 If you as a foreigner are from one of these countries (and both parents must be) and your child is born in Spain, then as your country of origin will not assign your nationality to her as she was born outside the national territory, she would become Spanish by simple presumption (as Spain prevents the child from remaining without nationality).